 All of the symptoms mentioned above will need to have persisted for at least a month or more to meet the criteria of PTSD.

-Once symptoms from each criterion have been met, the doctor will provide a diagnosis and look at what treatment options best suit your needs.
+Once symptoms from each group have been met, the doctor will provide a diagnosis and look at what treatment options best suit your needs.

 Post Traumatic Stress Disorder treatment is focused largely around psychotherapy.
 Depending on the situation, medication can also be prescribed to help the patient through a rough patch or to enhance the effectiveness of talk therapy.